May 18-22, 2026

 Each 60 sqm Torfhús accommodates up to 4 guests in two bedrooms, each configurable with king or twin beds.
 The residence includes a luxurious shared bathroom with large bottle vanity products, a spacious living room, and a private veranda, and a fully equipped kitchen and dining area.
 Outside, enjoy your own private geothermally heated basalt stone hot pool, sunken into the earth for a tranquil soak under the open sky.
 Interiors combine reclaimed oak, rustic painted walls, and handcrafted furniture to create a cozy, chalet-style atmosphere.
 Modern comforts include a Nespresso coffee machine, herbal teas, and a daily restocked minibar.

 Shared room with one other person.
 Each Torfhús has two bedrooms.
 Roommates have one twin bed each.
 Please remember, the beds are close together.
-Approx. €3,150 EUR per person.
+Approx. €3,150 EUR per person or $4,822 CAD per person.

 PRICES SUBJECT TO CHANGE.
 WILL BE LOCKED IN 2 WEEKS BEFORE ENROLMENT ON NOVEMBER 8, 2025.